awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ASGettingNotifications.md

  An SNS topic is a logical access point, a communication channel your Auto Scaling group uses to send the notifications\.
 You create a topic by specifying a name for your topic\.

+When you create a topic name, the name must meet the following requirements:
++ Between 1 and 256 characters long
++ Contain uppercase and lowercase ASCII letters, numbers, underscores, or hyphens

-For more information, see [Create a Topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.
+For more information, see [Tutorial: Creating an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-tutorial-create-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.

 ### Subscribe to the Amazon SNS Topic<a name="as-sns-subscribe-topic"></a>

 To receive the notifications that your Auto Scaling group sends to the topic, you must subscribe an endpoint to the topic\.
 In this procedure, for **Endpoint**, specify the email address where you want to receive the notifications from Amazon EC2 Auto Scaling\.

-For more information, see [Subscribe to a Topic](https://docs.aws.amazon.com/sns/latest/dg/SubscribeTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.
+For more information, see [Tutorial: Subscribing an endpoint to an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-tutorial-create-subscribe-endpoint-to-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.

 ### Confirm Your Amazon SNS Subscription<a name="as-sns-confirm-subscription"></a>